-St. Claire Regional Medical Center opened its doors on July 1, 1963 as a general acute care hospital with 41 beds, nine nurses and six physicians representing three specialties (general practice, surgery and internal medicine).
+St. Claire Regional Medical Center opened its doors on July 1, 1963 as a general acute care hospital with 41 beds, 9 nurses and 6 physicians representing 3 specialties (general practice, surgery and internal medicine).

-St. Claire HealthCare (SCH) is the largest employer in the region with over 1,200 staff members including more than 100 medical providers representing 32 medical specialties.
-It includes the largest rural hospital in Northeastern Kentucky with 159 beds, 7 family medicine locations located within 5 counties, specialty physician practices, homecare services and operates 3 retail services including family medical supply, pharmacy and aesthetics.
+St. Claire HealthCare (SCH) is the largest employer in the region with nearly 1,200 staff members including more than 100 medical providers representing 32 medical specialties.
+It includes the largest rural hospital in Northeastern Kentucky with 159 beds, 7 family medicine locations located within 5 counties, a multi-specialty medical pavilion, an outpatient center, homecare services and retail services including family medical supply, pharmacy and aesthetics.

-All St. Clare HealthCare services are accredited by the Joint Commission.
+All St. Claire HealthCare services are accredited by the Joint Commission.

-St. Claire HealthCare is a non-for-profit health system sponsored by the Sisters of Notre Dame - Covington Province.
+St. Claire HealthCare is a not-for-profit health system sponsored by the Sisters of Notre Dame - Covington Province.